Hearing Aid Services

 Good to Know

-- Province matters: Hearing aid practitioners are recognized as authorized medical practitioners in Alberta and British Columbia.
+- Province matters: Hearing aid practitioners are recognized as authorized medical practitioners only in Alberta and British Columbia.
 Services in other provinces are not eligible under this category (audiologist services may qualify separately).

 - Documents to keep: Receipt or invoice showing the provider's name and registration number, date of service, description of service, and amount paid.